Azami-GHub/Certified-Data-Science-Specialist-CDSS/README.md

 ## Introduction

-Welcome to the **Certified Data Science Specialist (CDSS)** repository!
-This repository contains certified training materials by iTrainAsia, covering various aspects of data science including Big Data Analytics, Exploratory Data Analysis (EDA), Data Storytelling, and Machine Learning.
+The Certified Data Science Specialist (CDSS) program is designed to equip individuals with the skills and knowledge necessary to excel in the field of data science.
+This repository contains all the necessary materials and resources for the certification.

 ## Features